 The bottom line is this: if there are Non-Highly Compensated Employees (NHCEs) in the plan, the mega backdoor Roth IRA is probably not going to work.
 This is because it is usually HCEs who want to do a mega backdoor Roth IRA.
 To do so, the HCE will have to make after-tax contributions.
 To pass the ACP test, there will have to be some NHCEs making after-tax contributions.
 If no NHCE does make after-tax contributions, the HCE will not be able to either, and so there can be no mega backdoor Roth IRA.

 This doesn’t mean that no one in the world can ever do a mega backdoor Roth IRA.
-If those wanting to make after-tax contributions are NHCEs, or if there is a sufficient mix of HCEs and NHCEs, then it could work.
+If those wanting to make after-tax contributions are NHCEs, if there is a sufficient mix of HCEs and NHCEs wanting to do it, or if the plan has matching contributions with an ACP test that passes convincingly, then the idea could work.
 Or, as we are most likely to see in our practice, if the plan has only HCEs, then a mega backdoor Roth IRA could be possible.
 The ACP test will automatically pass if there are no NHCEs to test.

 It is true that safe harbor 401(k) plans can be designed to be exempt from ACP testing.
 Unfortunately, that exemption applies only to matching contributions.
 A safe harbor plan cannot be used to get around the ACP test for after-tax contributions.